MaticsBarcelona/MaticsBarcelona.github.io/_posts/artists/2015-03-14-doerte-weig.md

 ###Golden Trash
-Dance work on idols and human frailty
+Dance work on idols and human frailty, by the MichaelDouglas Kollektiv, Cologne (Germany).
+Part of the research for this project took place in the Anthropological Museum in Cologne (Germany).
+I worked with the collective during the research and the choreographic phase.

 <figure class="third">
 	<img src="http://www.mdkollektiv.de/wp-content/uploads/2012/10/22-450x674.jpg">